AntonioDiaz/cloud_developer/README.md

 In this lesson, we'll be referencing a stubbed, more complex server which uses Node/Express.
 The GitHub link to clone and follow along is in the exercises folder of the course repo: https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-restapi.

-__Installing project dependencies__
+__`Installing project dependencies`__
-This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the root of this repository.
+* This project uses NPM to manage software dependencies.
+* NPM Relies on the package.json file located in the root of this repository.
-After cloning, open your terminal in the repo directory and run:
+* After cloning, open your terminal in the repo directory and run:

-> npm install
+`npm install`
 * RestAPI Source Walkthrough
   * Code Structure and Organization
-    * In the file controllers/v0/feed/routes/feed.router.ts, the root directory router.get('/',... is not the server root directory.
+    * In the file `controllers/v0/feed/routes/feed.router.ts`, the root directory router.get('/',... is not the server root directory.
-    The root in this case is based on where the server is entering from, which in this case, is api/v0/feed/routes.
+    The root in this case is based on where the server is entering from, which in this case, is `api/v0/feed/routes`.
-    * We’ll keep S3 related code in its own file aws.ts, and database connection code in its own file sequelize.ts.
+    * We’ll keep S3 related code in its own file `aws.ts`, and database connection code in its own file `sequelize.ts`.
 ---

 #### Intro to Object-Relational Maps (ORM)
 We'll be using an ORM called Sequelize to manage the connection to our database.
 We'll cover the basics in this concept, but Sequelize is a powerful tool and is extremely well documented at http://docs.sequelizejs.com/